rolevax/ih/README.md

 Requirement:

-- A running MySQL server with related tables already created (see the wiki for the database schema)
+- A running MySQL server with a well-built database.
+  - To initialize a DB, start `mysql` as root and `source init.sql;`
-- A running Redis server with the default configurations (see `srv/redis.go`)
+- A running Redis server with the default configurations

 Then run the server: